ros/catkin/doc/user_guide/introduction.rst

 teams around the world develop their own modular ROS packages.
-Building, installing, packaging and deploying those packages is a common chore, and the catkin macros make all these tasks easier, and provide a standard so that it becomes easier to use code by other teams.
+Building, installing, packaging and deploying those packages is a common chore, and the catkin macros make all these tasks easier, and provide a standard so that it becomes easier to use share code.

 By encouraging best practice standards, ROS packages should in the future become more portable and maintainable.
 Catkin encourages to